cosmos/cosmos-sdk/cmd/gaia/testnets/STATUS.md

 # TESTNET STATUS

+## *July 17, 2018, 4:00 EST* - New Testnet Gaia-7001

+- New testnet with fixes for the genesis file
+- Increased max validators to 128

 ## *July 17, 2018, 3:00 EST* - Gaia-7000 consensus failure

 - Misconfiguration in the genesis file led to a consensus failure